 Steam distilled tree bark.
 Helps rid joints of uric acid.
 Analgesic for gout and arthritis.
 Fairly toxic.
-Can be absorbed into skin and cause poisoning.
+Can be absorbed into the skin and cause poisoning.
 One of the less safe essential oils.
-Avoid in pregnancy, during lactation and with children.
+Avoid in pregnancy, during lactation, and with children.
 Never take internally.

 Black Pepper – Piper nigrum

 This respiratory stimulant warms overall chills and cold feet.
 Commonly used for muscular pain, arthritis, and neuralgia.
 Skin irritant.
 Large amounts may irritate kidneys.
 Do not use internally, or with babies.
 Keep out of eyes.

 Buchu Leaf– Agathosma crenulata